-- See the Budget and FTE summaries that follow for a summary of the staffing assumptions that went into the MHSA Plan and budget. - 2.
+- 1. See the Budget and FTE summaries that follow for a summary of the staffing assumptions that went into the MHSA Plan and budget. - 2.
 Staff should reflect the ethnic/cultural/linguistically diverse populations that are identified in 2.
 Population to be Served. - 3.
 Desirable staff skills include CBT, motivational interviewing, and experience working with trauma, personality disorders, co-occurring disorders, and co-morbid medical conditions. - 4.
 The Peer Partners must have personal knowledge and experience as a recovering user of behavioral health services.

 Peers: Have been or are currently served in the Behavioral Health (BH) system-peers are a source of support in both informal and formal locations in the BH system.
-Peer Partners are: Peers as defined above that are employed by the BH system to provide support to consumers, peer counseling, benefits counseling, assistance navigating the system and co-lead groups Parent/Caregiver Partners are: Parents that have had services from the behavioral health system for their families-they are peers to other parents of adults now receiving services and formally employed by the behavioral health system to focus on engagement, education and support for family members.
+Peer Partners are: Peers as defined above that are employed by the BH system to provide support to consumers, peer counseling, benefits counseling, assistance navigating the system and co-lead groups Parent/Caregiver Parents that have had services from the behavioral health system for their Partners are: formally employed by the behavioral health system to focus on engagement, education and support for family members.